-He’s coerced into flying her cargo out of the jungle… until he learns what it is.
+He’s coerced into flying her cargo out of the jungle… and then he learns what it is.

 J. Jackson Briggs’s Smithson Group gig wasn’t supposed to be dangerous, but the woman who drugs him then knocks him out, then drugs him again certainly is.
 She also may or may not be a nun.
 She’s definitely a lying, scheming, lethally gorgeous… American.
 Jack’s not buying the story Jillian Endicott gives him about her noble cause in the sweltering wilds of San Torisco, but he knows one thing: he’ll get the truth—and plenty more—from her, one way or another.